flunkout-dvlpr/jarvis/README.md

 COMMAND

 ### Set Up
-* First thing we have to do is initialize an instance of pygame
+* First thing we have to do is initialize an instance of pygame in order to be able to play the audio snippets
 ```python
 import pygame as pg